Automattic/jetpack/to-test.md

 This release introduces some new blocks we'd like you to test.

+#### Business Hours

+The Business Hours blocks is useful for companies who want to display their business's Opening Hours on their site.
+To test it, try the following:

+- Add the block using the block picker using only a cursor (don’t search for it).
+Was it where you expected?
+Does the icon fit?
+- Add the block by searching for it.
+Don’t just search for the name of it.
+Try other search terms you might use to find the block.
+Are we missing any?
+- Add Opening Hours for some days, and not for others.
+Ensure that the block looks good in the editor and on the site's frontend.
+- Set the business to be closed on some days and open on hours.
+Does everything work?
+- Make sure the block works regardless of your site's language.

 #### Mailchimp

 The Mailchimp block allows you to insert Mailchimp subscription forms anywhere in your posts and pages.
 To test this, you will need [a Mailchimp account](https://mailchimp.com/), and an email list in that account.
 The block will be used by your readers to add themselves to that list, that you can later use to contact your subscribers.